 Despite the embarrassingly low turnout, the four days of planned actions went ahead – the first of which was little more than a rampage through Chicago’s affluent Gold Coast district as protesters randomly smashed store windows and destroyed cars.
 After less than half-an-hour, the three hundred or so demonstrators were outnumbered by 1,000 cops; in the resulting melee, six Weathermen were shot and 68 arrested.
 It was hardly the Che-inspired Hasta la Victoria Siempre that the young revolutionaries had envisioned.
 In fact, the Cubans sent word to the Weathermen that the action was a terrible mistake – a sentiment echoed by Fred Hampton, the dynamic young leader of the Chicago branch of the Black Panthers (who, less than two months later, would be violently killed by the police): “We believe that the Weathermen’s action is anachronistic, opportunistic, individualistic,” said Hampton.
 “It’s chauvinistic, it’s Custeristic.
 And that’s the bad part about it.
 It’s Custeristic in that its leaders take their people into situations where the people can be massacred and they call it a revolution.
 It’s nothing but child’s play.
 It’s folly.
 We think these people may be sincere but they’re misguided.”

 Hampton’s words were particularly cutting, as fundamental to the Weathermen’s ideology was solidarity with the Panthers.
 Their attempt to guilt the entire anti-war movement for not being revolutionary enough was an almighty failure, but the militant core clung to JFK’s notion that “those who make peaceful revolution impossible will make violent revolution inevitable.”
 The internal post-mortem following the Days of Rage saw the Weathermen completely revise their tactics.
 There would be one more very harsh lesson to learn, in which three of their own lost their lives, but by May 1970 they would change both their modus operandi and name to the Weather Underground.
-Henceforth, their targets would be covert, painstakingly planned to harm no one and – to any independent thinker with a conscience – so indisputably legitimate that, despite the retrospective regret of some former WU members, no apologies are necessary.
+Henceforth, their targets would be covert and painstakingly planned to harm no one.